 The market square, or Rynek Główny in Polish, is also home to the stunning St. Mary’s Basilica on one end and the town hall tower on the other.
 The rest of the square is surrounded by colourful cafes and shop fronts which seem to be bustling at all hours of the day.

-The Wawel Castle
+Explore the Wawel Castle

 The ticketing system for the Wawel is a bit complex, as there are different tickets for each building and no combination tickets are available.
-Tickets for areas like the Royal Apartments are limited so it’s best to arrive early.
+Tickets for areas like the Royal Apartments are limited, so it’s best to arrive early.

 Although we didn’t go inside the apartments, the architecture of the Royal Castle was lovely.
 The cathedral was also magnificent and filled with ornately carved tombs of Krakow’s royalty.